AholaJoonas/backgesturer/README.md

     > If you use a content-scroller like iScroll, disable it when backgesturer activates on an element

-5. "onMoveEnd": function - _optional_
+5. "onMoveReset": function - _optional_
     > callback-function for when an element's contentwrapper is back at its original position (0,0)

     > Usage examples: